-Our goal and objective is to place rescue dogs into caring and loving environments and enhance the love of the breed.
+The goal of TSCA, Inc. is to place rescue Tibetan Spaniels into caring and loving environments and to enhance the love of the breed.
 Any actions contrary to those stated above should be brought to the attention of TSCA Rescue.
-Our objectives:
+Our objectives are:

-- To educate the general public regarding the importance of researching any breed of dog before buying from a responsible breeder or adopting from a reputable rescue organization.
+- To educate the general public about the importance of researching any breed of dog before buying from a responsible breeder or adopting from a reputable rescue organization.

-- To make available information on Tibetan Spaniels in regard to history and temperament.
+- To make available information on the history and temperament of Tibetan Spaniels.

 - To take in Tibetan Spaniels that have no other place to live and place them with loving, lifelong, adoptive families.

 - To test each dog for temperament and to place the dog in a home suited to his temperament.